collapsed-stacks/startups/questions/11253/is-it-time-to-pivot-or-stick.md

 - posted by: [Ben I.](https://stackexchange.com/users/5187045/ben-i) on 2016-10-05
 - score: 1

-<p>Selling to schools will always be a slow, school-by-school slog.
-(I am also in this particular industry, so I feel your pain.)</p>
+Selling to schools will always be a slow, school-by-school slog.
+(I am also in this particular industry, so I feel your pain.)

-<p>If the schools are balking at the price, then you may have priced too high, or you might not be answering the essential question of how you will make their lives actually easier.  </p>
+If the schools are balking at the price, then you may have priced too high, or you might not be answering the essential question of how you will make their lives actually easier.

-<p>It's hard to comment on whether you should pivot without more information than what you have provided here.
+It's hard to comment on whether you should pivot without more information than what you have provided here.
 Have you been to any Ed Tech conferences?
-It's actually a pretty small, warm and welcoming community, and there are always highly experienced people there who are willing to very generously help new folks make sense of where they are and what their next steps should be.</p>
+It's actually a pretty small, warm and welcoming community, and there are always highly experienced people there who are willing to very generously help new folks make sense of where they are and what their next steps should be.

 ## Answer 11255